-The 2017 Óscar Romero Award was the fourteenth such award given.
-As in the past, this award holds the conviction that securing basic dignity and freedom for people worldwide requires that individuals and organizations challenge abuse from the grassroots.
+The Rothko Chapel has given 14 Oscar Romero Awards since 1986.
+This award holds the conviction that securing basic dignity and freedom for people worldwide requires that individuals and organizations challenge abuse from the grassroots.

 This award is named in honor of Saint Óscar Romero of San Salvador, who was murdered on March 24, 1980, while conducting Catholic Mass in a local hospital chapel.
 He was targeted by El Salvadorian extremist political forces because of his opposition to military violence and his courageous defense of the poor and marginalized communities in his country.
 He is championed today for risking his life and reputation to speak out against the social injustices he witnessed.